jharger/random-card-draw/README.md

 }
 ```

-Each tile definition must have:
+Each card definition must have:
-- `name`: The name of the tile
+- `name`: The name of the card
-- `count`: The number of this tile to include in the bag (must be a positive integer)
+- `count`: The number of this card to include in the deck (must be a positive integer)

 ## Development